 AusNet Services considered both network and non-network options to address the identified need, but did not find any suitable non-network solution or received a proposal for a non-network solution.
-The two network options are presented below.
+The three network options are presented below.

 3.1.
-Option 1 - Replace the GIS with AIS
+Option 1 -Integrated Replacement